Home / Blog / Page 21

 Dehydration is often considered only an issue during the summertime, when in fact it is much easier to become dehydrated in the winter and with more serious consequences!
 Factors like dry air, cooler temperatures, and wind chill contribute to dehydration in the wintertime.
 When we breathe in the colder, drier air of the winter, our […] Continue Reading

-This article was last updated on March 9, 2023.
 The topic of adding fluoride to drinking water supplies has been largely controversial for several decades.
 Many people support the potential health benefits of fluoridated water while others have voiced their doubts.
-Some have even expressed their opposition to what they consider forced medication by the […] Continue Reading
+Some have even expressed their opposition to what they consider forced medication by the government.
+Due to the longstanding controversy, we’re taking a […] Continue Reading

 Is There a Correlation Between BPA and Miscarriages?